Enriqueoab/pythonSecurity/README.md

 ### Concepts related to the project.

- - [^arp] ARP (Address Resolution Protocol): Is in charge of help in finding the MAC address of a device within a local network.
+ - ####ARP (Address Resolution Protocol): Is in charge of help in finding the MAC address of a device within a local network.

  - MAC: Unique hardware addresses assigned to network interface cards.
 It is used for actual data transmission at the hardware level